d8corp/innet-server/README.md

 <br>

 `@innet/server` is a backend framework that brings **HTML-like** declarative markup to **server-side**.
-It can be used both for convenient defining of backend API contracts and for building complete, production-ready APIs.
+It can be used for convenient defining of backend API contracts, for creating mock servers, and for building complete production-ready APIs.

 - **JSX** — Write backend with HTML-like syntax
 - **Components** — React-like component-driven approach